rolandsfr/messenger/README.md

   - **firebase functions**

 ## Web sockets
-As for realtime data streaming I used technology called Websockets that are handled on the nodejs express server deployed on heroku.
+As for realtime data streaming, I used technology called Websockets that are handled on the nodejs express server deployed on heroku.
 Web sockets allow to implement things such as:
   - "User is typing" indication
   - Showing unread messages